willaltherr/liri-node-app/README.md

     - In order to find a info on a particular song.
 In the terminal type node liri.js spotify-this-song "song name"
     - In order to find info based off the random.txt file.
 In the terminal type node liri.js do-what-it-says

-4. Images are located in the image file.
+4. Images are located in the "Images" file.

+5. Deployed Version of the App: https://willaltherr.github.io/liri-node-app/, https://github.com/willaltherr/liri-node-app

+6. The technologies used in this app are:
+    - Javascript
+    - Node.js

+7. I created this app myself and utilized outside resources in order to complete it: https://www.npmjs.com/, http://www.alexrojas.org/liri-node-app/